Mean curvature flow with obstacles: a viscosity approach: Notation

 A supersolution (resp subsolution) of the motion equation with obstacles $u^+,u^-$ will be called a supersolution (resp. subsolution) of \eqref{vsol}. \end{defi} Looking at the very definition, one can make the \begin{rem} Let $u$ be a subsolution with obstacles $u^- \ls u^+$.
 Then, $u$ is a subsolution with obstacles $u^-$ and $v^+$ for every $v^+ \gs u^+.$ \\ The obstacle $u^-$ is a subsolution whereas $u^+$ is a supersolution. \end{rem}

 \begin{rem} It has to be noticed that using this definition, obstacles can depend on the time variable.
 Moreover, the contact zone $\{u^+ = u^-\}$ can be nonempty.

-We also want to point out that the obstacle problem can be defined using a modified Hamiltonian (see \cite{c92user}, Example 1.7).
+We also want to point out that the obstacle problem can be defined using a modified $F$ (see \cite{c92user}, Example 1.7).
 For instance, let

 One can easily show that the (usual) viscosity solutions of $G = 0$ coincide with our definition above (the only difference is the subsolutions of $G=0$ do not have to satisfy $u\gs u^-$, but must remain below $u^+$).
-Nonetheless \eqref{minmax} cannot be written
+Nonetheless \eqref{minmax} cannot be written of the form

 which is the usual form for parabolic equations, for which known results (see \cite{c92user,giga90,chen91}) could apply.
 Thus, despite of this convenient formulation, we have to check that the usual results still apply.
-That is why we decided to use the definition above with a standard Hamiltonian but with (explicit) obstacles. \end{rem}
+That is why we decided to use the definition above with a standard function $F$ but with (explicit) obstacles. \end{rem}